London Borough of Croydon: Road

-Croydon is linked to the national motorway network via the M23 and M25 orbital motorway.
+Croydon is linked to the national motorway network via the M23 and the M25 orbital motorway.
 The M25 skirts the south of the borough, linking Croydon with other parts of London and the surrounding counties; the M23 branches from the M25 close to Coulsdon, linking the town with the south coast, Crawley, Reigate, and Gatwick Airport.
 The A23 connects the borough with the motorways.
 The A23 is the major trunk road through Croydon, linking it with central London, East Sussex, Horsham, and Littlehaven.
-The old London to Brighton Road passes through the west of the borough on Purley Way, bypassing the commercial centre of Croydon which it once did.
+The old London to Brighton Road passes through the west of the borough on Purley Way, bypassing the commercial centre of Croydon through which it once passed.

 The A22 and A23 are the major trunk roads through Croydon.
-These both run north–south, connecting to each other in Purley.
-The A22 connects Croydon, its starting point, to East Grinstead, Tunbridge Wells, Uckfield, and Eastbourne.
+These both run north–south, and come together at Purley.
+The A22 starts at Purley and connects to East Grinstead, Tunbridge Wells, Uckfield, and Eastbourne.
 Other major roads generally radiate spoke-like from the town centre.
-The A23 road cuts right through Croydon, and it starts from London and links to Brighton and Gatwick Airport.
+The A23 road cuts right through Croydon: it starts from London and links to Brighton and Gatwick Airport.
+It attempts to carry a great deal of traffic on what is in places a narrow road with many busy junctions.
 Wellesley Road is an urban dual carriageway which cuts through the middle of the central business district.
-It was constructed in the 1960s as part of a planned ring road for Croydon and includes an underpass, which allows traffic to avoid going into the town centre.
+It was constructed in the 1960s as part of a planned ring road for Croydon and includes an underpass, which allows traffic to avoid part of the town centre.